 Hello parents.
-I am Miss Freay.
-I am the Bilingual English Language Arts (ELA) teacher at McGinnis Middle School for grades 6, 7, and 8.
+My name is Miss Freay.
+I am a Bilingual English Language Arts (ELA) Resource teacher at McGinnis Middle School for grades 6, 7, and 8.

-I have been teaching for the past 17 years, 13 of those in the elementary school level at The Robert N. Wilentz School.
+I have been teaching since 2002, and spent 13 of those years in the elementary school level at The Robert N. Wilentz School.

 It is my hope that they increase their reading level by 2 or more levels by the end of the school year.
-We will meet this goal by reading and writing on a daily basis.
-Students must create a daily habit in order for this goal to be met.
+We can achieve this goal by creating a daily habit of reading and writing.
+Students need to become more independent and take ownership of their learning.

-I have given each student a notebook or Reading Log (small yellow or blue notebook) so that they may respond to the daily reading assignments.
-Students have sample graphic organizers of how they are expected to respond to reading assignments.
-We practice in the classroom so they know how to respond to their reading in writing.
+I have given each student a notebook or Reading Log (small yellow or blue notebook) so that they may respond to the daily/weekly reading assignments.
+Students have sample graphic organizers of how they are expected to respond to these assignments.
+We practice in the classroom so that they know how to respond in their journals.

 Here are several free websites where they can select books to read online:

 Students are expected to respond comprehension questions about the text they read, or write a summary so that I may check for understanding.
 Writing daily will make them better readers and less hesitant to want to write.
-Students will become more independent as the year progresses.
+Students will become more independent as the year progresses if they consistently write.